kubernetes/kubernetes/README.md

 ## Support

-If you need support, start with the [troubleshooting guide] and work your way through the process that we've outlined.
+If you need support, start with the [troubleshooting guide], and work your way through the process that we've outlined.

 That said, if you have questions, reach out to us